 Eating Disorders - Its Main Cause

-They involve extreme disturbances in eating behaviours—following rigid diets, gorging on food in secret, throwing up after meals, obsessively counting calories.
+Eating disorders, they involve extreme disturbances in eating behaviours—following rigid diets, gorging on food in secret.
+Like throwing up after meals or obsessively counting calories.
 But they are more complicated than just unhealthy dietary habits.
 At their core, they involve distorted, self-critical attitudes about weight, food, and body image.
 It’s these negative thoughts and feelings that fuel the damaging behaviors.

 People with eating disorders use food to deal with uncomfortable or painful emotions.
 Restricting food is used to feel in control.
 Overeating temporarily soothes sadness, anger, or loneliness.
 Purging is used to combat feelings of helplessness and self-loathing.
 Over time, people lose the ability to see themselves objectively and obsessions over food and weight come to dominate everything else in life.

-Family problems.
-Some individuals with this problem come from disordered families.
-The families of anorexic patients are often characterized by extremely controlling parents and poor boundaries between the parents and the child.
+Family problems, as some individuals with this problem come from disordered families.
+The families of anorexic patients are often characterized by extremely controlling parents and poor boundaries between the parents and child.

 Major illness or injury can also result in an individual feeling extremely vulnerable or out of control.
 Anorexia and bulimia can be attempts to control or distract themselves from such trauma.